AMD FSR vs Nvidia DLSS vs Intel XeSS

 With Frame Generation and DLSS Quality enabled, the 4090 outputs 166% more FPS compared to native resolution.
 These are some extraordinary performance gains for no cost*.

-The problem with DLSS 3 is that it is only available to RTX 4000 Series GPUs, leaving RTX 3000 and RTX 2000 trailing.
+The problem with DLSS 3 is that it is only available to RTX 4000 Series GPUs, leaving RTX 3000 and RTX 2000 lagging.

 Furthermore, DLSS 3 artificially generates frames, which means that the will look like it is running at a higher framerate, but the input latency will feel more sluggish (like native framerate).

-Here’s a deep-down analysis on image quality, latency, pros and cons by Digital Foundry:
+Here’s a thorough analysis on image quality, latency, advantages and disadvantages by Digital Foundry:

 AMD FSR, Intel XeSS Or Nvidia DLSS?